HailToTheSnail/Pokemon-Campaign-Notes/content/Sessions - GM/Session 4.md

 - Mimi picks up Fuecoco and starts running.
 Her hair was singed by Fuecoco burping fire.
 - Al notices a defensive Sandile where he passed the Hippopotas.
 - Kurisu chooses to run with whatever is biting his ass.
 Al wants to perceive Kurisu's ass.
+- **Session 5 starts here**
+- The party is chased out of Route 2 by the Hippowdon and off a cliffside into Anca Town.
+The party earns 600 EXP (200 EXP each) for surviving the rampaging Hippowdon.